Rules for Skat

 • You must follow suit if you can

-• Remember that Jacks belong to the trump suit, not the suit marked on them!
+• Remember that Jacks belong to the trump suit, not to the suit printed on them

 The highest card of the suit led wins the trick, unless trump is played.
 Then the highest trump wins.
-The trick winner leads next.
+The trick winner leads the next trick.

 Scoring

 Card points: The declarer must take at least 61 of 120 points to win.
-The opponents win with 60+ points combined.
+The opponents win if they take 60 or more combined.

 Game value: Calculated as base value × multiplier.